gyorilab/indra_db/doc/rest_api_doc/rest_api.rst

     give exactly the same result.

-- **type**: This parameter can be used to specify what type of Statement of interest (e.g. Phosphorylation, Activation, Complex).
+- **type**: This parameter can be used to specify what type of Statement (e.g. Phosphorylation, Activation, Complex) to query for.

   - Example: To answer the question "Does MAP2K1 phosphorylate MAPK1?" the parameter ``type=Phosphorylation`` can be included in your query.